 may be of interest to you.
 Check out their portfolio and contact them if it appeals to you.

 Start an employee referral system

-Your employees probably already have people in their network who could be an ideal fit for the job you're looking for.
+Your employees probably already have people in their network who could be an ideal fit for the position you're looking for.
 However, they are often not involved in recruitment.
-As hr you can set up an employee referral system for this purpose.
-You will be rewarded for creating profiles or for searching together.
-Our HR manager Bo will treat you to a pizza when we spend an hour together to look for potential candidates in our eiegn network.
+As HR you can set up an employee referral system.
+You can give them a reward for bringing in profiles or for searching together.
+Our HR manager Bo already treats us to pizza if we spend an hour together looking for potential candidates in our own network.